 This book contains all of the material that will be covered in this unit of study.
-Note, that you may have digital access to this text through you home university library.
+Note, that you may have digital access to this text through you home university library - check this before you purchase a copy.

 Other references books which you may find useful include: